esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >Consider the following about yourself:

 -   Physical abilities
+	- My answer: I'm probably quite biased since I can use a mouse & keyboard, computer screen, smartphone etc. without issues.
 -   Cognitive abilities
 -   Position and role

+>**For example, does your ability to use a mouse every day mean that you forget to test with the keyboard?**

 ## Useful resources
 TODO: Add more  useful links.